LDexter/DavinCC/README.md

 - `[PER]`, to switch personalities on-demand
   - Greet arg: `-gstandard`, for the new personality
   - Replay arg: `-rtrue`, to gain personality-accurate context by parsing all prompts within cutoff scope
+- `[INS]`, to insert text from a file in `/DavinCC/data/`, at the exact location of the command
+  - File arg: `-fitem.txt`, when speciying a file other than the default `in.txt`
 - `[IMG]`, to generate an image with [DALL-CC](https://github.com/LDexter/DALL-CC) using DavinCC's reply
   - Number arg: `-n1`, to specify the number of gens on the same reply (1-10)
   - Size arg: `-smd`, for image size (sm: small, md: medium, lg: large)